7Zenox/vaani/README.md

 ## To run

+1. make sure you have all the requirements correctly installed (refer to the documents folder).
-1. change directory into django_vaani - `cd django_vaani`
+2. change directory into django_vaani - `cd django_vaani`
-2. run migrate first (only needs to be done once) - `python manage.py runserver`
+3. run migrate first (only needs to be done once) - `python manage.py migrate`
-3. run server - `python manage.py runserver`
+4. run server - `python manage.py runserver`